Rohit-sharma901/tic_tac_toe/README.md

 # Tic Tac Toe (Python Console)

-This is a console-based Tic Tac Toe implementation using Python.
-This project follows Low-Level Design (LLD) principles with modular, testable components.
+A simple, test-driven implementation of the classic Tic Tac Toe game using Python.
+Structured for clarity, maintainability, and scalability.

+---